dchen71/dchen71.github.io/about.md

 When not being crunched by machines, I slowly build fluency in foreign languages to fulfill my goals of being a polyglot.

+I will mostly be using the blog in order to post general information and programming snippets as reminders for me on how to do things.
+Hopefully, if you are browsing this blog, you will find it useful.

 Feel free to contact me through linkedin if you ever want to talk about anything.